Live from the Southern Command in sunny South Florida.

 The dead giveaway that the left is lying about global warming is before us today.

-There has been solid scientific evidence, irrefutable that global warming has come to a halt.
+There has been solid scientific evidence, irrefutable, that global warming has come to a halt.

 Even the global warming guys, we had a story earlier this week.

-Oh, what happened?
+Like, oh, what happened?

-Well, uh, the world's not getting warmer.
+The world's not getting warmer.

-Remember that story early week, it was might have been yesterday.
+It might have been yesterday.

 They're trying to isolate the reason for that.

-We have pictures, the lack of sunspots is not a theory.
+The lack of sunspots is not a theory.

 There aren't any sunspots, and that's potentially bad news.

-We're gonna die.
+We're going to die.

-It's gonna be utter disaster central.
+It's going to be utter disaster central.

 You would think they'd be happy.